SwiftSelect/similarity/README.md

 # SwiftSelect Similarity Service

-A microservice for job-candidate matching using vector similarity search powered by Milvus/Zilliz Cloud and Redis.
+A microservice for job-candidate matching and job recommendations using vector similarity search powered by Milvus/Zilliz Cloud and Redis.

 ## Features